The 10 Best Things About Being a Police Officer

 Why Working in Law Enforcement Is Awesome

-Much is made of the so-called "brotherhood" of the thin blue line and the notion that cops band together and protect their own, allowing for corruption, a double standard and a "rules don't apply to us" mentality.
+Much is made of the so-called brotherhood of the thin blue line and the notion that cops band together and protect their own, allowing for corruption, a double standard, and a "rules don't apply to us" mentality.
 While it's not a problem to be ignored, there's another, much more positive side.

 There truly is nothing like the feeling that you've done something to make someone else's life just a little better.
 True, if you encounter a police officer on the job, you're probably not having a very good day.
 But most cops know that they can affect the outcome simply based on what they do or how they treat you.

-Don't take it the wrong way, but there's something to be said for being able to tell people to do something and have them listen.
+There's something to be said for being able to tell people to do something and have them listen.
 It's also nice to see a problem and be able to fix it.
 Obviously, there's a tremendous potential to abuse the authority police have, but when used properly and for the good of others, it's great to be able to be part of the solution rather than part of the problem.

 Working in law enforcement can be 99% boredom, but the other 1% often is pure adrenaline-fueled excitement.

 That doesn't mean cops are all thrill-seekers.
 Those exciting moments usually are some of the most frightening experiences you'll ever encounter.
 Rather, when those hot calls come in, and it's time to get to work, clarity and calm take over, and the excitement that comes with it is indescribable.
 There is a rewarding feeling from being in a volatile situation and being able to calmly take control and bring it to a successful, uneventful conclusion.